Kayaking and Canoeing in Hudson County!

 Liberty State Park:

-Paddle the Hudson River and explore the Cove.
+Explore the Caven Point Cove.
 Launch from the kayak launch site at the Administration Building parking lot at 200 Morris Pesin Drive Jersey City, NJ 07305.
-(Look for the sign shown in picture),
+Look for the sign shown in picture at right.

-Carefully paddle across the channel.
-(In Summer, be aware of larger boats and ski jets in the channel.)
-Pass east of the rock jetty and go into Caven Point Cove.
+Carefully paddle west into Caven Point Cove.
 In the Cove, you can experience the natural world at the edge of the busy New York Harbor.
 Observe small fish and underwater crustaceans.
 Watch for migrating sandpipers, plovers and dowitchers on the shoreline.

 Liberty State Park